winton/typectl/README.md

 ### Bypass prop resolution

-To bypass prop value resolution, add `Prop` to the end of the input name:
+Add `Prop` to the end of the input name to bypass prop value resolution:

 ```typescript
 const a = ({ argProp }: { argProp: Prop<number> }) =>